Fade into You

 "Fade into You" is a song by American alternative rock band Mazzy Star from their second studio album, So Tonight That I Might See (1993).
 The song was written by lyricist Hope Sandoval and composer David Roback, who also served as producer.
 The song reached number three on the US Billboard Modern Rock Tracks chart in 1994 and is Mazzy Star's only single to appear on the Billboard Hot 100, peaking at number 44.
 The song also charted at number 48 on the UK Singles Chart and number three in Iceland.

 In 2021, Rolling Stone ranked "Fade into You" at number 468 on its list of "The 500 Greatest Songs of All Time".
 Pitchfork included the song at number 19 on their list of the "Top 200 Tracks of the 90s".
-Australian alternative music radio station Triple J ranked the song the 32nd greatest of 1994.
+Listeners of Australian alternative music radio station Triple J ranked the song the 32nd greatest of 1994.
+Evan Rytlewski of Pitchfork conferred the title of "the dreamiest single of the '90s" on the track.

 Music videos

 Two music videos were made for "Fade into You".
+The first was directed by Merlyn Rosenberg and premiered on MTV's late-night alternative rock program 120 Minutes in October 1993, a few weeks after the album's release.
+Known as the Black and White version for its monochromic content throughout, the intentionally grainy, distorted footage shows the band performing in a darkened Burlesque-era ballroom, and is interspersed with footage of Sandoval and Roback at various sites around San Francisco, including the All Seasons Hotel (now the Crescent Hotel) and neighboring Stockton Street tunnel, coupled with genuine footage of the same sites shot in the 1930s.

-The first was directed by Kevin Kerslake and premiered on MTV in late October 1993, several weeks after the album's release.
+The second music video was directed by Kevin Kerslake and first aired in March 1994.
 The video features the band performing in front of a projection screen depicting white clouds in a black sky, and is interlaced with slow-motion footage of the band in various locales in the Mojave Desert.
-Portions of this video were filmed at the same location U2 shot the artwork for The Joshua Tree.

-The second music video was directed by Merlyn Rosenberg and first aired in February 1994.
-Known as the Black and White version for its monochromic content throughout, the intentionally grainy, distorted footage shows the band performing in a darkened Burlesque-era ballroom, and is interspersed with footage of Sandoval and Roback at various sites around San Francisco, including the All Seasons Hotel (now the Crescent Hotel) and neighboring Stockton Street tunnel, coupled with genuine footage of the same sites shot in the 1930s.
-Only the latter music video was broadcast internationally.
+The tree that can be seen in the video behind Sandoval could still be seen standing in 2024.
+It has the initials JC and SW carved into the tree in tribute to a deep connection of two of the bandmates.
+It is located just off of Route 66.
+Conversely, the old building seen in the video has decayed significantly and is partially collapsed, though it can still be found off of Interstate 40.
+Only the first music video was broadcast internationally.

+Additionally, a recording of a live performance of the song, "Mazzy Star - Fade Into You | Live at Shoreline Amphitheatre (1994)", was uploaded to the Alt Vault YouTube page in 2021 and has accumulated over 31M views.